Rapperswil-Jona: Private transport

+Air transport

+The nearest airport is Zurich Airport, which is located 41 km north west of Rapperswil-Jona.
+It is easily accessible by train operated by Schweizerische Bundesbahnen.

 Sport

 The National League ice hockey team Rapperswil-Jona Lakers plays in the 6,200-seat St. Galler Kantonalbank Arena.

 The FC Rapperswil-Jona is a football team.
 It was founded in 1928 and is now playing in the Swiss Promotion League.

-In 2006, Rapperswill-Jona hosted the World Orienteering Championships.
+In 2003, Rapperswill-Jona hosted the World Orienteering Championships.